zzhabib/CS-Jukebox/README.md

 1. Download the latest Pre-Release [here](https://github.com/KingHabib/CS-Jukebox/releases/download/v0.1-alpha/CS-Jukebox.v0.1.zip) (Windows only).
 2. Extract the folder inside the zip.
 3. Launch CS-Jukebox.exe
 4. Jukebox will ask you to locate the root folder for CS:GO.
-This is the folder containing
+This is the folder containing csgo.exe

 # How to create kits
 Creating a music kit can be easily done inside CS-Jukebox